-The articles have an assigned DOI number for permanent location.
+The articles have an assigned DOI number for a permanent location.

 Authors and scholars are free to save the article in any repository they wish and to distribute the articles as they wish, as long as it is not for commercial use.

 Open Access and Copyright Retention

 RCR is committed to free accessibility of scientific production to any scholar or student in any country in the world.

 Open Access means that anybody from any country in the world can download and read the articles.
 In this way, we are supporting a fair distribution of academic knowledge.
 Authors can distribute the articles as they wish, as long as there is no commercial benefit.
 RCR grants some databases to list the articles for a win-win relationship (e.g., Scopus, Web of Science, ProQuest).

 The authors keep the copyright.

 RCR needs to pay collaborators for their work in the publication process, webspace, technical maintenance, article production, doi registration, etc. Therefore, RCR invites the authors to pay for an optional production fee.
 Even if you have department or research project funds and can pay, please, check if you are eligible for a discount (e.g., members of the Editorial board or ad-hoc reviewers get a discount). here